Introduction to Data Lake

 - It also increases the cost of storage & products.

-- Security and access control is the biggest risk.
-Sometimes data can be placed in a lake without supervision, as some of the data may need to be protected and regulated.
+- Security and access control is the most significant risk.
+Placing data in a lake without supervision can be problematic, as certain data may require protection and regulation.

 Recommended Articles

 This has been a guide to What is a Data Lake?
-Here we discussed the basic concept, architecture, why do we need it, along with their benefits and risks.
+Here we discussed the basic concept, architecture, why we need it, and its benefits and risks.
 You can also go through our other suggested articles to learn more –